haochenglouis/SelfSup_NoisyLabel/README.md

 # Mitigating Memorization of Noisy Labels via Regularization between Representations
-This code is a PyTorch implementation of the paper "[Mitigating Memorization of Noisy Labels via Regularization between Representations](https://arxiv.org/abs/2110.09022)".
+This code is a PyTorch implementation of the paper "[Mitigating Memorization of Noisy Labels via Regularization between Representations](https://openreview.net/pdf?id=6qcYDVlVLnK)" accepted to ICLR 2023.
 The code is run on the Tesla V-100.
 ## Prerequisites
 Python 3.8.5